 All detained and non-detained hearings currently scheduled in remote or partially remote courtrooms shall remain scheduled on the date and time currently set.

-Detained status hearings set in courtrooms other than remote or partially remote courtrooms shall not be continued and will be converted to schedule hearings to proceed remotely in Courtroom 314 and 321;
+Detained status hearings set in courtrooms other than remote or partially remote courtrooms shall not be continued and will be converted to scheduling hearings to proceed remotely in Courtroom 314-R and 321-R; defendant's appearance waived.